Energy. Opportunities on the path to a zero-emission generation.

 Successful companies allow the respective process users a certain amount of freedom in the implementation of the above-mentioned tools.
 However, the planning and tools used should be centrally developed and recorded before the start of the project.
 This creates the need for plant owners and managers to be familiar with the advantages and disadvantages of the individual approaches and to be confident in their application.

-Smart asset management is a key component for the successful construction and operation of large infrastructure projects (e.g. HVDC lines on the north-south routes), as well as intelligent distribution networks and decentralized power plant units.
-The basis is formed by digital solutions such as Building Information Modelling (BIM) or Predictive Maintenance, which are supported by consistent process control.
-This can effectively counter the increase in complexity in the construction, operation and maintenance of the plants.
+Smart asset management is a key component for the successful construction and operation of large infrastructure projects (e.g., HVDC lines on the north-south routes), as well as intelligent distribution networks and decentralized power plant units.
+This is based on digital solutions such as Building Information Modeling (BIM) or Predictive Maintenance, which are supported by consistent process control.
+This effectively addresses the increasing complexity in the construction, operation, and maintenance of the plants.

-At the center of BIM is a digital twin, which is used as a central overview and coordination point by all internal and external parties involved as a reference – from the beginning of the planning phase through execution and operation to dismantling.
-Based on the model, all stakeholders can access the current status of construction progress, plant condition and any malfunctions that occur.
-Tasks can be assigned and collaboratively processed, and the processing status and completion can be checked .
-The challenge here is primarily to mention the technical infrastructure and usage knowledge of all those involved, including comparatively small companies.
-Ideally, there is a single model (open BIM) – however, various versions can also be merged regularly (closed BIM).
-In any case, the same basic model is always the basis.
+At the heart of BIM is a digital twin, which serves as a central overview and coordination point for all internal and external parties involved – from the beginning of the planning phase through execution and operation to dismantling.
+Using the model, all stakeholders can access the current status of construction progress, plant condition, and any disruptions that occur.
+Tasks can be assigned and collaboratively processed, and the processing status and completion can be verified.
+The primary challenge here is the technical infrastructure and usage knowledge of all participants, including comparatively small companies.
+Ideally, a single model exists (open BIM) – however, various versions can also be regularly merged (closed BIM).
+In any case, the same basic model is always the foundation.

-In addition to a common reference model, the consistency of asset management plays a prominent role.
-On the one hand, attention should be paid to a clear end-to-end definition of the processes, mapped onto a and supported by suitable tools for control.
-In addition, the flow of information between and at the management levels should be ensured.
-For this, professional data management based on uniform data formats and structures is a prerequisite .
+In addition to a common reference model, the consistency of asset management plays a crucial role.
+On the one hand, attention should be paid to a clear end-to-end definition of the processes, mapped on one and supported by suitable tools for control.
+In addition, the flow of information between and across the management levels should be ensured.
+Professional data management based on uniform data formats and structures is a prerequisite for this.

-In our experience, energy companies must overcome a number of challenges in order to be able to exploit the full potential of Smart Asset Management.
-Possible topics range from the requirements for the database and IT landscape to changed planning processes and an adaptation of role models and corporate culture .
+In our experience, energy companies must overcome a number of challenges to be able to exploit the full potential of Smart Asset Management.
+Possible topics range from the requirements for the database and IT landscape to changed planning processes and an adaptation of role models and corporate culture.

 The change in energy generation forces suppliers to deal with the dismantling of plants, taking into account the life cycles.
 The problem comes to light that the experience with dismantling projects prevailing in the organization is usually low and, due to the individuality of the plants, few reference projects exist in the market.
 Each dismantling must therefore be assessed and planned as an individual case.